 |Colors||Fjord, Dusk, Charcoal|

 Well, much as beauty lies in the eyes of the beholder.
 I do not think asserting that Nokia 3.4 looks great is a thing too bad to say nay?
 And even if it is, beauty still lies in the eyes of the beholder nay?
-I personally think it is one of these phones that not only look good but also feel great in the hand.
+I personally think it is one of these phones that not only look good but also feels great in the hand.
 At only 180 grams, this a manageable phone in terms of weight.
 It is Xiaomi phones that wear the crown of hefty phones, and recently even Samsung phones also, see Galaxy M51 smartphone.

 Dimension-wise, Nokia 3.4 measures 161 x 76 x 8.7 mm in case you are wondering.
 Let’s see what else, it is a Single SIM (Nano-SIM) or Dual SIM (Nano-SIM, dual stand-by) smartphone with a dedicated room for that microSDXC when needed.
 In Nokia’s own words, this one comes with great grip and a stunning Nordic finish in living colors, the 3D Nano-textured rear cover sits securely in your hand.
 Plus, count on the strength of the durable structure and inner metal chassis.